michael-hartmann/caps/docs/manual/manual.rst

 with the plasma frequency given by ``omegap_low`` and the relaxation frequency given by ``gamma_low``.
 If ``omegap_low`` and ``gamma_low`` are not given in the file, the dielectric function is assumed to be 1.
-The behaviour for frequencies larger than the largest provided frequency is analougous using the parameters given by ``omegap_high`` and ``gamma_high``.
+The behaviour for frequencies larger than the largest provided frequency is analogous using the parameters given by ``omegap_high`` and ``gamma_high``.
 More details can be found in the directory ``materials/``.